Careers in regional South Australia

-The area covered by Country Health SA Local Health Network services is almost one million square kilometres, making up approximately 99.8% of the state containing almost one third of South Australia’s residents.
+The six regional local health networks almost cover one million square kilometres, making up approximately 99.8% of the state containing almost one third of South Australia’s residents.
 With over 8,800 employees we offer a range of employment opportunities.
-Your contribution as an employee can make a real difference to health service delivery for South Australian communities.
+Your contribution as an employee can make a real difference to health service delivery for South Australian regional communities.

-There are many benefits available to employees working for Country Health SA Local Health Network (CHSA LHN).
+There are many benefits available to employees working for regional local health networks.
 We have a great collection of new staff stories, videos and testimonials of people’s experiences working for our organisation in rural locations across South Australia.

 To access the videos and testimonials, visit the careers in Country Health SA Local Health Network page.